Golden Path Acquisition Corp (NASDAQ:GPCO) Sees Large Decrease in Short Interest

-Golden Path Acquisition Corp (NASDAQ:GPCO – Get Rating) saw a large decrease in short interest during the month of March.
+Golden Path Acquisition Corp (NASDAQ:GPCO – Get Rating) was the recipient of a large decrease in short interest in March.
 As of March 15th, there was short interest totalling 3,000 shares, a decrease of 23.1% from the February 28th total of 3,900 shares.
-Based on an average daily volume of 11,400 shares, the short-interest ratio is presently 0.3 days.
+Based on an average daily trading volume, of 11,400 shares, the days-to-cover ratio is presently 0.3 days.

-A number of large investors have recently modified their holdings of the stock.
-Logan Stone Capital LLC bought a new position in Golden Path Acquisition during the 4th quarter valued at about $320,000.
-Graham Capital Wealth Management LLC bought a new position in Golden Path Acquisition during the 4th quarter valued at about $131,000.
-Schonfeld Strategic Advisors LLC grew its holdings in Golden Path Acquisition by 21.6% during the 4th quarter.
-Schonfeld Strategic Advisors LLC now owns 30,400 shares of the company’s stock valued at $303,000 after purchasing an additional 5,400 shares during the last quarter.
-Karpus Management Inc. grew its stake in Golden Path Acquisition by 7.8% in the 4th quarter.
-Karpus Management Inc. now owns 574,237 shares of the company’s stock worth $5,719,000 after acquiring an additional 41,625 shares in the last quarter.
-Finally, Context Capital Management LLC bought a new position in Golden Path Acquisition in the 4th quarter worth about $2,322,000.
-Institutional investors own 62.16% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Logan Stone Capital LLC purchased a new stake in shares of Golden Path Acquisition during the 4th quarter valued at about $320,000.
+Graham Capital Wealth Management LLC purchased a new stake in shares of Golden Path Acquisition during the 4th quarter valued at about $131,000.
+Schonfeld Strategic Advisors LLC raised its position in shares of Golden Path Acquisition by 21.6% during the 4th quarter.
+Schonfeld Strategic Advisors LLC now owns 30,400 shares of the company’s stock valued at $303,000 after buying an additional 5,400 shares in the last quarter.
+Karpus Management Inc. raised its position in shares of Golden Path Acquisition by 7.8% during the 4th quarter.
+Karpus Management Inc. now owns 574,237 shares of the company’s stock valued at $5,719,000 after buying an additional 41,625 shares in the last quarter.
+Finally, Context Capital Management LLC purchased a new stake in shares of Golden Path Acquisition during the 4th quarter valued at about $2,322,000.
+Hedge funds and other institutional investors own 62.16% of the company’s stock.

 Golden Path Acquisition Corporation is a blank check company.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or related business combination with one or more businesses.
 Golden Path Acquisition Corporation is based in New York.